-Customer creates a ticket in support portal.
-Support agent resolves the ticket.
-Survey plugin is configured for this project, so when a support agent resolves a ticket, a survey email is sent to the customer (reporter).
+The customer creates a ticket in support portal.
+The support agent resolves the ticket.
+The survey plugin is configured for this project, so when a support agent resolves a ticket, a survey email is sent to the customer (reporter).
 The customer receives an email with the survey, fills out questions in the survey, puts their rating there, and closes it.
-Later on, if the customer remembers something and they want to reply to that survey email with some additional comment / feedback / question so that support agent can work on it, they won’t be able to do this by filling out another survey, but unlike before, they can reply to the survey email, and the email they send will be going to the email address you indicate in the survey settings, thus allowing your customers to reach out to you again easily if they need to.
+Later on, if the customer remembers something and they want to reply to that survey email with some additional comment/feedback/question so that support agent can work on it, they won’t be able to do this by filling out another survey, but unlike before, they can reply to the survey email, and the email they send will be going to the email address you indicate in the survey settings, thus allowing your customers to reach out to you again easily if they need to.

 Public docs for this: SSD 3.0 – Creating a Custom Survey#CreatingaCustomSurvey-Sendsurveyonceperissue

 More custom fields to view in your reports

 Previously, in the survey reports configuration, you could choose an additional Jira custom field to be shown only in the Average Rating and Custom Question Report reports so that you had one more column in your report to view more data.
 For example below, we have added the Product column as an extra custom field:

 - add an additional custom field to the Date Report on User Usage report (in addition to the Average Rating and Custom Question reports that already had this possibility)

 - in addition to Jira custom fields, you can select global single select custom fields that you set up.
 This setting will be applied to all three mentioned reports.
 Adding additional custom fields enables you to add an extra layer of information that you can use for additional filtering by custom fields for more flexible reporting.